COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Catalog description

 Since both lenticular and elliptical galaxies can form through mergers, it is plausible that some systems currently classified as PTSs --- having reached their present state through merging --- may eventually evolve into stable PSGs.
 To assess the long-term fate of these systems, and to determine whether any enduring polar structures survive the subsequent relaxation phase in its spatial environment, it is necessary to consider modern cosmological simulations.
 This analysis will be presented in a forthcoming paper.

-Like PRs, PHs are also far more prevalent in S0 galaxies than in spirals.
-PBs, by contrast, are exceedingly rare across all host types, although spirals remain the most common hosts for PBs within the SGA.
+Similarly to the case of PRs, PHs are also far more prevalent in S0 galaxies than in spirals.
+In contrast, PBs are exceedingly rare across all host types, although spirals remain the most common hosts for PBs within the SGA.
 The number of PBs (and therefore their inferred fraction in the SGA) is likely underestimated.